jesse-martinez/Documentation/README.md

 Let's talk about something really cool...
 ```

-## Creating a new api document
+## Creating a new API document

-Similar to the blog post you're going to create a new markdown file, but in the `api` folder.
-The name needs to be URL safe.
-Notice in the api folder there is a `v2` and `v3` subfolder.
-Within each of those are folders for each component.
+Create a new markdown file in the `api` directory.
+Name the file something URL safe.
+In the `api` directory there are `v2` and `v3` directories.
+Within each of those are directories for each component.
 Place your content accordingly.
-To include the file in the table of contents, add it in `api/(version)/toc.yml`.
-Notice in the examples below that the `topicHref` are not absolute paths.
-Docfx will calculate everything at build time.
+To include the document in the Table of Contents, add it to `api/(version)/toc.yml`.
-An example api doc:
+An example API document:

 ```markdown
 ---